List of FIFA World Cup stadiums: 1958

 A total of twelve cities throughout the central and southern parts of Sweden hosted the 1958 FIFA World Cup tournament.
 FIFA regulations required at least six stadiums to have a capacity of at least 20,000.
 If Denmark had qualified, the organisers had planned to use the Idrætsparken in Copenhagen for Denmark's group matches.
 The Idrætsparken was renovated in 1956 with this in mind, but Denmark lost out to England in qualification.
 When doubts arose about whether funding would be forthcoming for rebuilding the Ullevi and Malmö Stadion, the organisers considered stadiums in Copenhagen and Oslo as contingency measures.

-The Rasunda Stadium was expanded from 38,000 for the World Cup by building end stands.
+The Råsunda Stadium was expanded from 38,000 for the World Cup by building end stands.
 Organising committee chairman Holger Bergérus mortgaged his house to pay for this.
 The new Malmö Stadion was built for the World Cup, replacing the 1896 Malmö Stadion at a new site The Idrottsparken had 4,709 seats added for the World Cup.
 The Social Democratic municipal government refused to pay for this until the organisers threatened to select Folkungavallen in Linköping instead.
 At the Rimnersvallen, a stand from the smaller Oddevallen stadium was moved to Rimnersvallen for the World Cup.
 The crowd at Brazil v.
 Austria was estimated at 21,000, with more looking in from the adjoining hillside.
-The most used stadium was the Rasunda Stadium in Stockholm, which hosted 8 matches including the final, followed by the Ullevi Stadium in Gothenburg (the biggest stadium used during the tournament), which hosted 7 matches.
+The most used stadium was the Råsunda Stadium in Stockholm, which hosted 8 matches including the final, followed by the Ullevi Stadium in Gothenburg (the biggest stadium used during the tournament), which hosted 7 matches.